Bien21-00590/Robotics2_FK-IK_Group2_sphericalmanipulator_2024/README.md

 ## Inverse Kinematics

-Inverse Kinematics is the process of figuring out joint configurations that produce a desired end-effector position and orientation in robotics.
+Inverse Kinematics is figuring out joint configurations that produce a desired end-effector position and orientation in robotics.
 It involves figuring out the joint angles needed to position the end-effector or a robot arm for example, at a particular spot and angle in space.
 However, inverse kinematics determines the end-effector's position based on joint angles, compared to forward kinematics' calculation procedure.
-It is important to have the necessary calculations in tasks like motion planning where having the exact control over the orientation and location of the end-effector is required.
+It’s important to have the necessary calculations in tasks like motion planning where having the exact control over the orientation and location of the end-effector is required.
+For the sake of this project, the graphical method of obtaining the Inverse Kinematics will be used.
-These are the required elements to be able to calculate the inverse kinematics of spherical manipulator:
+ For the Graphical method and the calculation of the inverse kinematics of the Spherical Manipulator, the following will be needed:
- - Link lengths.
+- Link lengths
  - Joint variables
+- Kinematic diagram
  - Pythagorean theorem equations

+[Insert Inverse kinematic solutions]

+A Python program is then made to get the Inverse Kinematics of the Spherical manipulator.

 ## Forward and Inverse Kinematics GUI Calculator